frazer-rbsn/orderedset/README.md

 ## About

-In short, an `OrderedSet` is like an `Array`, but accessing it yields the performance benefits of a `Set`.
+In short, an `OrderedSet` is a hybrid of an `Array` and a `Set`.
+Like an `Array`, it's elements have a defined order, but it enforces uniqueness on it's member's like a `Set`.

+You can use `OrderedSet` as a drop-in replacement for an `Array` if:
-If a sequence's member type conforms to `Hashable`, such as `Int`, `String`, `Double` etc., or your own type, and you do not need to perform in-place modification of the collection, then you can use `OrderedSet` as a drop-in replacement.
+ * the element type conforms to `Hashable` (e.g. `Int`, `String`, `Double` etc., or your own type),
+ * you do not need to perform in-place modification of the collection,
+ * and all elements should occur only once.

-It can give you significant performance boosts when working with large collections.
+It can give you significant performance boosts when working with large collections, over using an `Array`.

+You can use `OrderedSet` as a drop-in replacement for an `Set` if:
+ * you require the members of the set to have a defined order.

-`OrderedSet` is implemented in a small & lightweight struct, implemented in pure Swift with no Objective-C constructs.
+`OrderedSet` is implemented in pure Swift with no Objective-C constructs.
+`OrderedSet` is a *static set*, i.e. once initialised, it cannot be mutated.
 It is similar to `NSOrderedSet` from Objective-C Foundation.

-`OrderedSet` is a *static set*, i.e. once initialised, it cannot be mutated.

 ## Installation